needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/index.md

 ### Setup through GameObject menu

 To set up a Scene for use with the XR Interaction Toolkit, use the commands in the **GameObject &gt; XR** menu to create Interaction GameObjects.
-You can drop Interactors, Interactables, and the XR Rig into the Scene from this menu.
+You can drop Interactors, Interactables, and the XR Origin into the Scene from this menu.

 ![gameobject-xr-menu](images/gameobject-xr-menu.png)